dataspecer/ds-wdoi/source/README.md

   - However, removing the classes can lead to breaking the hierarchy, but the question is whether the highly specific classes dependent on language form deep hierarchies.
       - On the other, it is hard to assess the benefit of highly specific classes depending on the language inside Dataspecer.
       - It can also mean that the classes were some testing case of a user and can bear no value.
-  - Right now, we have decided to exclude all the classes and properties with no label.
+  - Right now, we have decided to exclude all the classes and properties with no English label.
-- In case of expansion in the future, there is the need to change the extraction, modification, and loading phases in the preprocessing and accomodate the Wikidata API service.
+- In case of expansion in the future, there is the need to change the extraction, modification, and loading phases in the preprocessing and accomodate the Wikidata API service and the Search service.

 ## Architecture overview

 ![missing image](./readme-pictures/overall.png)

-- The architecture consists of the main three containers.
+- The architecture consists of eight containers.
   1. Preprocessing pipeline
       - Downloads and preprocesses Wikidata GZIP dump file.
       - The output of the pipeline are files containing Wikidata ontology as described above.